 On top of the significant outlay on key pieces of medical equipment that your practice requires, you may also require fit-out financing or an unsecured business loan for renovating reception areas and purchasing office items.
 Then you will want to consider the various leasing options for IT infrastructure or perhaps purchasing this outright.

 Restaurant Equipment Financing

 Restaurant owners usually have a lot of equipment and fit-out costs to cover.
-The cost to establish both a commercial kitchen and dining area is a significant investment, and equipment finance can help restaurant owners to spread the cost, freeing up working capital for the day-to-day running costs of a restaurant.
+Establishing both a commercial kitchen and dining area is a significant investment, and equipment finance can help restaurant owners spread the cost, freeing up working capital for the day-to-day running costs of a restaurant.

 It is generally regarded that commercial restaurant and cooking equipment has a medium-term lifespan.
-Some restaurant owners prefer not to have the burden of equipment on them, this can be particularly beneficial if something goes wrong, so prefer to lease kitchen equipment.
-That being said there are still plenty of routes you can go down to ultimately own kitchen equipment by the end of your loan agreement if you have a long term project.
+Some restaurant owners prefer not to have the burden of equipment on them, this can be particularly beneficial if something goes wrong, so they prefer to lease kitchen equipment.
+That being said, there are plenty of routes you can go down to ultimately own kitchen equipment by the end of your loan agreement if you have a long-term project.

-You can apply for either an equipment loan or unsecured loan for the fit-out costs of your dining area.
-Something to watch out for is that most equipment loans come with a fixed repayment schedule so if, like many restaurants, your revenue varies from month-to-month it may prove beneficial to see if you could tie your repayment schedule to your anticipated income.
-Paying more in months you anticipate to be busier.
+You can apply for either an equipment loan or an unsecured loan for the fit-out costs of your dining area.
+Something to watch out for is that most equipment loans come with a fixed repayment schedule so if, like many restaurants, your revenue varies from month to month it may prove beneficial to see if you could tie your repayment schedule to your anticipated income.
+Paying more in months you anticipate being busier.